JamesLock98/SML5202-2020-Final-JamesLock/index.md

 <h3 style="color:red;">Welcome to LearnRussian!</h3>
 <p></p>
 <section>
-<h4> Here you can take your first steps to gaining understanding of a language that is used far and wide throughout the world. </h4>
+<p> Here you can take your first steps to gaining understanding of a language that is used far and wide throughout the world. </p>
 <section>
 	</section>
 	<section>
-<h4> The aim of this site is to take your knowledge of Russian to an elementary/beginner level through a variety of essential topics, accompanied by small tests as you progress through the site. </h4>
+<p> The aim of this site is to take your knowledge of Russian to an elementary/beginner level through a variety of essential topics, accompanied by small tests as you progress through the site. </p>
 	</section>
   <hr>
   <p> Here are 5 key facts about The Russian Federation: </p>